tomshaw/electricgrid/README.md

 ### Table Exports.

-Out of the box tables can be exported in the following formats `xlsx`, `csv`, `pdf`, `html`.
-Export types are decided by `Extension-based format determination`.
+Tables can be exported in the following formats `xlsx`, `csv`, `pdf`, `html`.
+The type of export is decided by `Extension-based format determination`.
 If you supply a file name of `SalesOrders.xlsx` an Excel spreadsheet will be generated.

 ```php
 use TomShaw\ElectricGrid\{Component, Column, Filter, Action};